 There are many common misconceptions out there about ticks and their removal.
 One of which is to use a recently extinguished match or a still lit match.
 Holding it to the body of the tick will not cause the tick to back out or fall off; in fact, it can be rather dangerous and can singe the fur or burn your pet!
 Once the mouthpiece is attached, ticks can only let go after they are fully engorged.
 Applying fingernail polish or Vaseline is also commonly talked about.
 Some people feel this is helpful in that it can suffocate the tick and may make removal easier… but it will not cause the tick to fall off and can leave an even bigger mess behind.
 Another common and popular misconception is that the head of the tick will continue to thrive and even burrow into your pet if separated from the body during a botched removal.
 Even though this sounds quite fascinating and like something out of a Stephen King Novel, it is not true.
 However leaving the head behind can cause irritation of the skin, even infection and should be treated.

 As always, prevention is the best medicine!
 We are fortunate to have several effective options for repealing and controlling ticks on your pet.
-Contact your family veterinarian to learn more about your options and what works best for your pet so you can get out there and enjoy this beautiful time of year.
+Contact us to learn more about your options and what works best for your pet so you can get out there and enjoy this beautiful time of year.

 We’re hosting a Tick Talk!